 Our mentors share stories, personal experiences, and advice to inspire and encourage boys and girls to treat each other with respect and get engaged in social and community issues.

-We deliver Boys 4 Real twice each school year, in partnership with the Vancouver School Board, the Surrey School Board and the University of British Columbia.
+We deliver Boys 4 Real twice each school year, in partnership with the Vancouver School Board and the Surrey School District.
 Each session runs once a week over eight weeks.
 The fall session runs from October to December, and the spring session runs from February to April.

 For more information, contact Alexander Gist at 604 895 5844 | firstname.lastname@example.org